403rd Army Field Support Brigade: History

-In April 1986 the Logistics Assistance Office-Far East (LAO-FE) was established as an Army Materiel Command (AMC) Forward presence in the U.S. Pacific Command (PACOM); in July 1987 LAO-FE was renamed AMC-FE with the mission of providing oversight of AMC activities in the PACOM Area of Responsibility (AOR) and serving as the AMC focal point for logistics and readiness issues in support of US Army Pacific (USARPAC), US Army Japan (USARJ), and 8th US Army (EUSA).
+In April 1986 the Logistics Assistance Office-Far East (LAO-FE) was established as an Army Materiel Command (AMC) asset in the U.S. Pacific Command (PACOM).
+In July 1987, LAO-FE was renamed Army Materiel Command Far East (AMC-FE) with the mission of managing AMC units in PACOM and serving as the AMC center for logistics and readiness in support of US Army Pacific (USARPAC), US Army Japan (USARJ), and 8th US Army (EUSA).

-In 1988, AMC-FE was organized under the Logistics Assistance Program Activity (LAPA) and subsequently assigned to the Logistics Support Activity (LOGSA) in 1993.
-After Operation Desert Storm, AMC redesigned LAPA and created Logistics Support Elements (LSE).
-In October 1994, AMC LSE-FE was established at Camp Market, Korea with the responsibilities of developing AMC Contingency Plans (CONPLANs), Mobilization Plans (MOBPLANs), and Operations Plans (OPLANs) in support of Army Service Component Commanders (ASCC) for contingency operations within PACOM; however, during this time, the management of the War Reserve Stocks (WRS), Depot Support Activity Far East (DSAFE) and other Logistics assets within PACOM were splintered under direct management of various AMC staff sections and organizations.
+In 1988, AMC-FE was organized under the Logistics Assistance Program Activity (LAPA) and subsequently assigned to the Logistics Support Activity (LOGSA).

+In October 1994, Army Materiel Command Logistics Support Element-Far East (AMC LSE-FE) was established at Camp Market, Korea in support of Army Service Component Commanders (ASCC) in PACOM.
+During this time, the management of the War Reserve Stocks (WRS), Depot Support Activity Far East (DSAFE) and other logistics assets within PACOM were under direct management of various AMC staff sections and organizations.

-In 2000 AMC transformed again and placed AMC-LSE-FE under direct control of the Operational Support Command (OSC), headquartered in Rock Island Arsenal, Illinois which in 2002 became the US Army Field Support Command (AFSC) and today is known as Army Sustainment Command (ASC).
-As a result of the transformation in 2000, AMC-LSE-FE was again renamed in 2001 to AMC Forward-Far East (AMC-FWD-FE) which saw us regaining oversight for all AMC activities in the PACOM Area of operations to include Combat Equipment Battalion-Northeast Asia (CEB-NEA) and Depot Support Activity Far East (DSAFE).
+In 2000, AMC reorganized again and placed AMC-LSE-FE under direct control of the Operational Support Command (OSC), headquartered in Rock Island Arsenal, Illinois which in 2002 became the US Army Field Support Command (AFSC) which became the Army Sustainment Command (ASC) in 2006.
+As a result of the transformation in 2000, AMC-LSE-FE was again renamed in 2001 to AMC Forward-Far East (AMC-FWD-FE) which saw the unit regain oversight for all AMC activities in PACOM to include Combat Equipment Battalion-Northeast Asia (CEB-NEA) and Depot Support Activity Far East (DSAFE).